utkarsh2102/google-guest-agent/README.md

 *   Generate SSH host keys.
 *   Create the `boto` config for using Google Cloud Storage.

+#### Telemetry

+The guest agent will record some basic system telemetry information at start and then once every 24 hours.

+*   Guest agent version and architecture
+*   Operating system name and version
+*   Operating system kernel release and version

+Telemetry can be disabled by setting the metadata key `disable-guest-telemetry` to `true`.

 ## Metadata Scripts

 Metadata scripts implement support for running user provided